-5.1 Background.
-A TOA assessment is particularly important when the landing runway is not the same runway analyzed for dispatch or when runway conditions and level of contamination have changed.
-In addition, current weather, airplane weight, and braking systems to be used should be considered.
-Once the actual landing distance is determined, an additional safety margin of at least 15 percent should be added to that distance.
+3.1 Background.
+A TOA assessment is critical when the landing runway is not the same runway analyzed for dispatch or when runway conditions and/or type and depth of contamination have changed.
+In addition, current weather, actual airplane weight, and available braking systems to be used should be considered.
+Once the operational landing distance is determined, an additional safety margin of at least 15 percent should be added to that distance.
 Except under emergency conditions, flightcrews should not attempt to land on runways that do not meet the TOA assessment criteria and safety margin.